athul/blog/content/blog/adbot-tg.md

 description: A Telegram Bot for receiving Adguard Home statistics
 new: true
 ---
-Recently I had this idea of setting up a netwoek level adblocker in my Home.
-But sadly I don't use a fiber/broadband connection 🤷‍♂️ so I thought of setting up one on my laptop.
+Recently I had this idea of setting up a network-level adblocker in my Home.
+But sadly I don't use a fibre/broadband connection 🤷‍♂️ so I thought of setting up one on my laptop.
 The initial choice was PiHole(obviously) but due to the extremities of setting it up on Mac, I jumped ship to [Adguard Home](https://github.com/AdguardTeam/AdguardHome) on getting some feedback from friends.
 It also piqued my interest when I saw Adguard Home was written in Go and the frontend in React rather than the PHP frontend of PiHole.
 It was easy to set up and running and they give the instructions quite well.

-> I actually use Brave as my daily driver, It blocks almost all the ads(even spotify ads on the web player)
+> I use Brave as my daily driver, It blocks almost all the ads(even Spotify ads on the web player)

 ## AdBot

 No, It's not a bot that sends you ads(😝).
-It's a one-way bot(as of now) which means I can only receive messages like the statistics of the ads blocked over time via adguard.
-I wrote the bot in Go to acheive independancy of installing packages and making it run on a Raspberry Pi with a single binary.
+It's a one-way bot(as of now) which means I can only receive messages like the statistics of the ads blocked overtime via adguard.
+I wrote the bot in Go to achieve independency of installing packages and making it run on a Raspberry Pi with a single binary.
 This binary can be hooked up with a CronJob to send the data over a specified time.
-So, if I'm not home, I can get the statistics of the Number of users on my network and related stuff.
+So, if I'm not home, I can get the statistics of the number of users on my network and related stuff.
 If you're unaware of creating a Telegram Bot and getting a chat id, refer [Telegram Bot Documnetation](https://core.telegram.org/bots#6-botfather)

-I hooked it up a graph generator to send me a Ascii line graph and a Pie Chart image with the most blocked domains.
+I hooked it up a graph generator to send me an Ascii line graph and a Pie Chart image with the most blocked domains.
 The whole thing was hacked in 2 hours.
-It was totally a fun build.
+It was a fun build.
 I'll explain the code piece by piece.

 ## The Code

 As I told you the code is in Go.
-For starters I used my favorite HTTP client [Insomnia](https://insomnia.rest/) to check the API endpoints on the Adguard Home's Server.
-Funnily enough the only required header for such a request is an `agh_session` token.
-This is fixed for a server and you only need to get it once from the server and use it indefinetely for the bot.
+For starters, I used my favourite HTTP client [Insomnia](https://insomnia.rest/) to check the API endpoints on the Adguard Home's Server.
+Funnily enough, the only required header for such a request is an `agh_session` token.
+This is fixed for a server and you only need to get it once from the server and use it indefinitely for the bot.
 They also have a "not-so-much" working [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) header auth.
 It'll work with a single token the whole time.
-I used Insomnia's code-generator to bootstrap the bot for receiving the Json Payload.
+I used Insomnia's code-generator to bootstrap the bot for receiving the JSON Payload.
 The only things you'll need will be the Adguard Home installed and the `agh_session` token.
 Here is a gif of how you could get one

 ![AGH_Session-GIF](https://file.coffee/u/nuAQBNHR_M.gif)